EternWang/hd-isotope-shift/README.md

 The script `fit_from_raw.py` provides a starting point.
 For publication-quality reproducibility, it is recommended to specify a per-file time window in `analysis/windows.yaml`.

-## Notes on sharing course materials
-This repo **does not include the UCSB course lab manual PDF**, because it is copyrighted course material.